neha-bokil/trackDJ/README.md

 * ENCFF470HOG.bigWig; ENCFF665RDD.bigWig are coverage tracks from H3K27me3 ChIP-seq
 * ENCFF188SZS.bed; ENCFF188SZS.bed are peak calls from H3K4me3 ChIP-seq
 * ENCFF118PBQ.bedpe is a loop track from a CTCF ChIA-PET
-* ENCFF511QFN.bedpe is a loop track from a POL2RA ChIA-PET
 ```{r}

 # filepaths for coverage tracks (this will be our ```covFiles```)